althea-net/rita/README.md

 Finally install [Rust](https://www.rustup.rs/) and add Rustup to your PATH

-You are not ready to build code from this Rust repository by running
+You are now ready to build code from this Rust repository by running

 	cargo build --all